pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * through cryptanalysis, or
     * by compromise of a device that has deleted the message, or
     * by compromise of a device which has not yet received the message, or
-    * by compromise of a device that will never receive the message but still has a copy of the key
+    * by compromise of a device that will never receive the message but has a copy of the long-lived secret key material.

 In OpenPGP, we have long-lived keys that may be stored on devices that do not receive communications, or even offline.
 Compromise of long-lived keys alone, without compromise of endpoint devices containing the actual messages, is a plausible attack scenario.